 The article 25-A of Constitution obligates the state to “provide free and compulsory education to all children of the age of five to sixteen years” or from class 1 to class 10 (both girls and boys).

 The educational development in Indo-Pakistan sub-continent during the British rule was limited to present day India, and the areas (now Pakistan) were relatively backward in education with literacy rate of only 15%.
 And the condition of countryside and women was even worse.
 At independence Pakistan had only one established university, the University of Punjab in Lahore, and few schools and colleges.

-According to government documents, Pakistan's literacy rate (10 years & above) is improved to 60% in 2015 from 58% in 2014.
-And, the adult literacy rate (15 years & above) remains stagnant at 57%.
+According to government documents, Pakistan’s current literacy rate (10 years & above) is 62.3%.
 The detailed literacy rate is given in the following table.

 The Higher Education in Pakistan is overseen and regulated by Higher Education Commission (HEC).
 Its head office is located in Islamabad and the current chairman of HEC is Dr. Tariq Banuri.
 Federal budget for education is about 2.4% of the total GDP.
 Besides, all provinces spend sizable amount on education.

 Key Statistics (Year 2017-2018)

 School Enrollments: 50.616 million

 - Education Vision-2025